Patcharanat/Big-Data-for-Energy-Management/README.md

 In statistic, one can evalute how well they impute missing values by fixing a model and the way they pre-process data, then use it as an input to get scores such as R-squared, MSE, and MAE from the prediction made by the fixed model as showed in the picture.

-Even there're models that handle missing values such as RandomForest, XGBoost, LightGBM, and CatBoost, but it still not an efficient way to impute the missing values without logic or knowledge, hence it came to imputaion techniques experiment in this project.
+Even there're models that handle missing values such as RandomForest, XGBoost, LightGBM, and CatBoost, but it's still not an efficient way to impute the missing values without logic or knowledge, hence it came to imputaion techniques experiment in this project.

 <img src="./Project%20Progress/plot/all-impute.jpg" alt="all-impute" width="75%">